JaspreetKhela/ai-assisted-software-design-exercise/README.md

 <a id="future-features"></a>
 ## Program Future Features/Functionality
 Here's a new feature that could be added to the `UsernamePasswordGenerator` class code to enhance its functionality:
-* Password Complexity Customization: Allow users to specify their desired level of password complexity, including options such as requiring a minimum number of uppercase letters, lowercase letters, digits, and special characters.
+* **Password Complexity Customization**: Allow users to specify their desired level of password complexity, including options such as requiring a minimum number of uppercase letters, lowercase letters, digits, and special characters.
 This feature would ensure that the generated passwords meet certain security standards while still being usable and memorable for users.
 Here's how you could implement this feature:
   1. Add a method to the PasswordGenerator class that accepts complexity criteria as parameters.
 For example:
 ```
 public static String generatePasswordWithComplexity(int length, int minUppercase, int minLowercase, int minDigits, int minSpecialChars) {